-The goal of the Counselor Education Doctoral Program is to prepare professionals who are trained in the areas of teaching, clinical supervision, counseling, leadership and advocacy, and research.
-Infused in these areas is an emphasis on diversity, social justice, and advocacy.
+The CACREP accredited Counselor Education PhD program is designed to prepare professionals who are ethically and effectively trained in the areas of counseling, clinical supervision, teaching, leadership and advocacy, and research.
+Infused in these areas is an emphasis on diversity, social justice, and advocacy by incorporating culturally sustaining content and strategies to future counselor educators.